Anarchism: Info Page

 Note: Anarcho-Individualism is generally a broad category, making it hard to make sweeping statements about the ideology that include all of its interpretations.

-• Prioritizes individual freedom and autonomy in all aspects taking the anarchist concept of autonomy to its extreme and includes multiple individualistic anarchist currents that are typically influenced by the philosophy of Max Stirner or the conceptions of Benjamin Tucker.
+• Individualist anarchism, also known as "Anarcho-Individualism" prioritizes individual freedom and autonomy in all aspects taking the anarchist concept of autonomy to its extreme and includes multiple individualistic anarchist currents that are typically influenced by the philosophy of Max Stirner or the conceptions of Benjamin Tucker.

 • Especially encourages individuals to pursue their self-interest and voluntary exchanges based on peoples skills and preferences.